-Only one home remains on this popular development.
-The Oakridge (plot 19) is a stunning five bedroom detached home with double garage - £715,000
+Only one home remains on this popular development in Norton.
+Plot 19 - The Oakridge is a substantial five bedroom home with double garage. £715,000

 |1||The Idbury||3 Bedroom Bungalow||Sold|

 |2||The Leafield||1 Bedroom Bungalow||Sold|

 |12||The Idbury||3 Bedroom Bungalow||Sold|

 |16||The Mickleton||3 Bedroom Detached||Sold|

 |17||The Mickleton||3 Bedroom Detached||Sold|

 |18||The Naunton||4 Bedroom Detached||Reserved|